LSP configuration

 function.

-Note: before doing anything, make sure the server you want to add is not supported by lspconfig
+But before doing anything, make sure the server you want to add is not supported by lspconfig

 .
 Read the list of supported language servers.